The GP practices in Bicester are working together to provide the COVID-19 Vaccination under the directions given to us by NHS England.

 The location is Bicester Heritage (Airfield) (cars via Skimmingdish Lane ONLY – further details below)

-Patients will be contacted by the practice to arrange their appointments.
+Patients will be contacted by the practice to arrange their appointments by Text, Phone or Letter.
 Due to the rapid changing nature of the vaccination roll-out, this may be at short notice.

 Employers are expected to show appropriate flexibility to enable their workers to attend their vaccination appointments.